WorldViews/WVS/README.md

 Then you must run

-   python manage.py syncdb
+  > python manage.py syncdb

 to get the DB set up, and then

-   python manage.py runserver
+  > python manage.py runserver

-to run server.
+to run the django server.